ggyshay/geradores/README.md

 # geradores
 Conjunto de geradores para formularios.
-No Android ele gera e coloca o valor gerado no campo focado
+No Android ele gera e coloca o valor gerado no campo focado.

 Form values generators.
 On Android it generates the values and puts them into the focused field.